7.6 only - some FormEngineValidation checks are not adding has-error class (which also results in save ignoring error)

 But in 7.6 FormEngineValidation.js adds the has-error class still in each individual error check.

 e.g. inline minitems / maxitems check not added at all and select minitems too.

 However, this also results in the error being ignored on save.

-#4 Updated by Frank Naegler 12 months ago
+#4 Updated by Frank Naegler about 2 years ago

 - Status changed from New to Needs Feedback